There are times when a stroller should be used less or not at all, and other times when it should be used more.

 The stroller is typically used by small children who cannot yet walk alone.
 They require gentle prodding to avoid colliding with anything in their path.
 When your baby learns to walk, you should stop pushing them around in a stroller.

 People often wonder when the majority of children outgrew their strollers.
-As previously stated, it is frequently used by parents when their newborns cannot walk.
+As previously stated, parents frequently use it when their newborns cannot walk.
 On the other hand, some parents continue this practice even after their child is old enough to walk alone.
 However, there are several reasons this could harm your child's development.

 There are guidelines for how much physical activity our children should get daily—according to one study, spending too much time sedentary as a child increases the risk of adult obesity.